 We all need alone time, but if you can pair up with another walker, jogger, or cyclist, it is a safer option.

 The Greenway will be patrolled by local police, but they can’t always be there when something happens.
 Police rely on responsible citizens to use their eyes and ears to see and hear suspicious activity, and then call to report the activity.
 The Greenway will be a safe place to enjoy, though we all must take responsibility to keep it that way.

 Cyclists should be prepared.

 Cyclists should have a spare tube with them and the tools necessary for a tube change.
 Remember the Boy Scout motto: “Be prepared.”

-Dehydration can be a major problem if we do not prepare for it.
-It can sneak up quickly.
-Carry water with you or other fluids so that you can enjoy your time on the greenway.
-Dehydration can also occur in colder weather; especially if you are exercising hard.
+Dehydration can be a major problem if we do not prepare for it—and it can sneak up quickly.
+Carry water or other fluids with you so that you can enjoy your time on the Greenway.
+Dehydration can also occur in colder weather, especially if you are exercising vigorously.